eupn/bno055/README.md

 ### Changing axes sign

-It is also possible to flip sign of either axis of the chip.
+It is also possible to flip the sign of either axis of the chip.

 Example of flipping X and Y axes: